Seppli11/ZHAW-Summary/summaries/23HS/CSC 417 - Theory of Programming Languages/HW/Homework 1 (copy).md

 ## Dynamic Scope

 Shell script is one of the few languages still in use which has dynamic scoping.
-According to Wikipedia, `sh` was released in 1979 as a replacement in Unix 7 for the Thompson shell [[1][1]].
+According to Wikipedia, `sh` was released in 1979 as a replacement in Unix 7 for the Thompson shell[^1].
 Shell scripts are used to this day to automate common sysadmin tasks and can be run on all major desktop platforms.
 In addition to scripts, `sh` can also be used as a REPL and is a common way to interface with UNIX-like systems.

 ```bash
 #!/bin/sh